Nutrition

 What Are the Health Benefits of Sourdough Bread?

-Sourdough bread is healthy as an alternative to processed bread.
+Sourdough is healthy as an alternative to highly processed bread, especially when made with whole grains.
 In particular, when made through a traditional, slow fermentation process, it can be easier on digestion, have a lower glycemic response and make some nutrients more bioavailable.
-Let’s take a closer look at some of the top potential health benefits it offers.

 is sourdough bread good for you?